mau-jac/1T6-F20/wk1/evolution_computers.md

 - subtract,

-- do a combination of operations listed above.
+- any combination of the operations listed above.

 <br>